 Related: Baby on a Budget – Top Tips on How to Save Money with a New Baby

-This type of hip seat carrier, like the MiaMily Hipster Plus Baby Carrier, is way more similar to the traditional baby carriers you are used to seeing around.
+This type of baby carrier, like the MiaMily Hipster Plus Baby Carrier, is way more similar to the traditional baby carriers you are used to seeing around.
 However, they are made up of a baby seat at your waist’s height that makes the carrier chunkier around your hip.

 This is a particularly nice feature to have if you want to use the full carrier for when baby is still little and not really able to support their neck and head first, and then transition to just the hip baby belt carrier when they get older.
 Or you might enjoy the carrier when going for a walk, but prefer just the baby waist carrier when at home and constantly picking your baby up and putting them down.

-This type of hip carrier for baby can also usually be used in multiple carrying positions:
+This type of baby carrier can also usually be used in multiple carrying positions:

-Hip Seat Carrier Disadvantages: Is a Baby Carrier with a Hip Seat Good for Baby (or Mom and Dad)?
+Is a Baby Carrier with a Hip Seat Safe?

-Many parents are worried that some carriers can be bad for babies hips.
-This is because there is ample evidence that carrying a baby in a position that keeps little baby’s legs together for long periods of time can cause hip dysplasia or even lead to hip dislocations.
+Many parents are worried that some models can be bad for a baby’s hips.
+This is because there is ample evidence that carrying a baby in a position that keeps little baby’s legs together for long periods of time can cause hip dysplasia or even lead to dislocations.

 However, the hip seat carrier allows the baby to sit in the position recommended by the International Hip Dysplasia Institute, so it’s perfectly safe for baby.
 This is called the M-position, where baby’s thighs go around the parent’s torso and the hips bend so that the knees are slightly higher than the buttocks with the thighs supported.